blueOkiris/y-craft/README.md

 ## Description

 A Rust port of the [x-craft](https://github.com/blueOkiris/x-craft/) engine.
+This is where the ongoing development of the engine will be.
+X-Craft is a dead project.

 Craft your dream 2D gaming experiences with the Y-Craft engine.